 Below I break down some of the best Harry Potter subscription boxes available, and each one is a little bit different in terms of frequency, price, and the items they include.
 I recommend reviewing the full list, then choosing perhaps one or two to try – it would be very easy to blow your entire Gringotts savings on this loot!

-Next on my list of the best Harry Potter subscription boxes is the Wizard’s Vault from Bibbidi.
+The first HP subscription box I ever tried scores highly on my list of the best Harry Potter subscription boxes: the Bibbidy Wizard.
 This company has several fantastic subscription boxes in addition to this Wizarding World-inspired one: the Galaxy Box is inspired by Star Wars, the Universe Box is packed with superhero swag, and their original Bibbidi Bobbidi boxes are inspired by all things Disney.

-Back to the Wizard’s Vault though, the best part is how personalized each box is: when you subscribe you share your gender (including a neutral option), Hogwarts House, pet species, and more.
+Back to the Bibbidy Wizard though, the best part is how personalized each box is: when you subscribe you share your gender (including a neutral option), Hogwarts House, pet species, and more.
 This allows you to receive a truly magical box every time.
+I even put together an unboxing and review on Youtube if you’re curious.

 LitJoy, as their name suggests, is all about staying true to the literary spirit of the books, so everything here is loyal to the Wizarding World and what we know of it from the books (and occasionally movies too).